illicchpv/glo-wb-nuxt/README.md

 # Nuxt Minimal Starter

-Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+Look at the [🔗 Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.
+ru Look at the [🔗 Nuxt documentation](https://nuxt-ru.vercel.app/docs/getting-started/introduction) to learn more.

 ## Setup